BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 Defines the number range and the pick size for each game.

 For example a 5/20 Game is defined as Pick 5 numbers between 1 and 20.
 Games can have a pick range up to 6 numbers between 1 and 60.

 ![Pick Size](/uploads/pick-size.png "Pick Size")

 ### Bonus Pick

+Defines the secondary number range and pick size for each game.

+For example; pick 2 between 1 and 12 for the bonus range.

+> **Usage Note:** You can create a game like Euromillions by  setting a 5/50 Pick Size and 2/12 Bonus Pick {.is-success}

 ### Min/Max Entries Per Game